amrane99/CAI-Classification/README.md

-# CAI-Classification
+# CAI-Classification -- Surgery Tool Recognition
 In a surgical environment it is important to keep track of the phase of an operation.
-An important indicator is the kind of tools, which are present/used during the surgical operation.
-This repository offers a tool for computer-assisted interventions (CAI) classification based on Cholec80 video recordings of surgical operations.
+An important indicator is the kind of tools, that are present/used during the surgical operation.
+This repository offers a tool for computer-assisted interventions (CAI) classification based on Cholec80 video recordings of surgical operations, a so called Surgery Tool Recognition.

 ## Installation
 Use Anaconda to install everything: